 230 Petaluma Ave., Sebastopol, 707-829-7300

 The Victorian parlor mood somehow works wonderfully with this classic pub anchored by a big screen TV, and amenities like an antique polished bar, a pool room, and a mostly local clientele.
-Keep your game energy charged with burgers and fish ‘n’ chips.
-Then, at halftime, chill out on the patio overlooking Sonoma Creek.
+They also serve Italian cuisine from Umbria Glen Ellen, located right next door.
+Then, chill out on the patio overlooking Sonoma Creek.

 13740 Arnold Drive, Glen Ellen, 707-938-8510

 Cold beer, peanuts, TVs all around – does it get better?
 The dark, clubby saloon is bar is popular with real sports fanatics, who aren’t afraid the get loud.
 When the hunger pangs hit, be sure to get a burger and sweet potato fries, extra-delicious with the signature bacon Bloody Mary.

 609 5th St., Santa Rosa, 707-579-9408